 The added advantage with Business Process Automation, however, is that you have full control over your business data; as responsible as BPOs are, you are still offshoring a great deal of critical business work and related information to a third party.
 While BPOs help offset a lot of your management struggles in handling routine tasks, there is nevertheless risk of not uncovering vital business insights that you would have otherwise discovered through in-house projects.
 Having business data under your control will give you the needed leverage to process it for the right business insights and analysis.
 With Offshoring, you are at a disadvantage in terms of controlling data and information for everyday administrative tasks.
-The 2019-2020 Gartner Annual Edition emphasized one thing, which is, by 2022, 90% of all corporate strategies will be framed based on information and analytics — BPA allows for the cultivation of these two essential enterprise assets.

 Business Process Automation has advanced beyond traditional records management to accommodate multiple integrations with various applications for functions liking customer relationship management, business intelligence and analytics, accounting, human resource management, sales order management, and even remote tech support.